 What is the best detail for butt-joining 5/4 x 6 deck boards?
 I've seen jobs We usually back cut our butt joints 2 degrees so they fit tight together.
-I'll see if I can dig Mike Smith Rhode Island : Design / Build / Repair / Restore.
+I'll see if I can dig Mike Smith Rhode Island : Design / Build / Repair / Floor.

 Learn the simple steps to DIY deck building today.
 For interior joists, Tom halves the span then adds twoa joist spanning 8 feet warrants a 2x6.
 Glue them up with construction adhesive and nail them together from both sides with Stagger any butt joints by varying board lengths, making sure joints fall in the middle of